ahanshaw/october-react-workshop-frontend/README.md

     - Individual Pokemon page
         - There's a lot of info you could display from the json, but at a minimum we want the name of the pokemon, a picture of the pokemon,  and the description
     - 404 page
 - Use [next link](https://nextjs.org/docs/api-reference/next/link) `<Link/>` component to link between pages, and the built-in [Next Image](https://nextjs.org/docs/api-reference/next/image) `<Image/>` component for images.
-We might have backend devs us a CDN with this next month. 👿
+We might have backend devs us a CDN with this next month. 😈
-- When it makes sense, break complex bits of react into their own components (like maybe the search results cards.
+- When it makes sense, break complex bits of react into their own components (like maybe the search results cards).
 - Push up your repo to bitbucket when finished and...
 - Have fun!